FEADME: Fast Elliptical Accretion Disk Modeling Engine: Data and Sample Selection

 \subsection{AGN Sample}

-The sample of 250 double-peaked emitters (DPEs) used in this analysis was drawn from the catalog of \citet{ward2024}, which identified a large sample of broad-line AGN exhibiting double-peaked H$\alpha$ emission profiles.
-Their classification was based on an accretion disk model analysis, followed by an automated identification pipeline and manual verification.
+The sample of 250 double-peaked emitters (DPEs) used in this analysis was drawn from the catalog of \citet{ward2024}, who searched a parent sample of highly variable, ZTF-selected broad-line AGN for systems exhibiting double-peaked H$\alpha$ emission profiles.
+Their classification was based on Sloan Digital Sky Survey (SDSS) spectroscopy, an accretion disk model analysis, an automated identification pipeline, and manual verification.

-\citet{ward2024} initially identified 1549 broad-line AGN from the ZTF survey \citep{bellm2019,graham2019,dekany2020} and modeled their broad H$\alpha$ emission using a circular accretion disk model after subtracting the stellar continuum using the Penalized Pixel Fitting (pPXF) code \citep{cappellari2023}.
+\citet{ward2024} initially identified 1549 highly variable broad-line AGN from the ZTF survey \citep{bellm2019,graham2019,dekany2020} and modeled the broad H$\alpha$ emission in their SDSS spectra using a circular accretion disk model after subtracting the stellar continuum with the Penalized Pixel Fitting (pPXF) code \citep{cappellari2023}.
 The accretion disk model, based on the framework of \citet{chen1989}, also includes a single spiral arm component which was required to describe the asymmetry in the red and blue shoulders commonly observed in disk emitters \citep{storchi-bergmann2003}.
 Of the 1549 AGN, 1302 yielded successful disk model fits, while the remaining spectra were dominated by narrow-line emission, preventing reliable modeling.

 The selection of the DPE sample was carried out based on the accretion disk model parameters and additional spectral features of the broad H$\alpha$ line.
 Their classification required that the emission feature show a clear dip or plateau between the two peaks of the broad H$\alpha$ line, a velocity offset greater than \qty{500}{\km \per \s} between the peak of the broad line and the narrow H$\alpha$ component, and a flux ratio asymmetry between the red and blue peaks exceeding 0.8.
 The quantitative cuts were followed up by a visual inspection to refine the selection.
 After these refinements, the final sample contained 250 DPEs, accounting for 19.2\% of the strongly variable broad-line AGN sample.
 The remaining 1052 AGN without prominent double-peaked profiles comprised the control sample.